ramnar/amazonwebservices/helloworld/README.md

 ## Conversation 2
 User: alexa ask three good things to add "I played cricket after long time"

-Alexa: Good thing added successfully.
+Alexa: Good thing added successfully.Tell the next one.
+If you dont have any thing, say stop

 ## Conversation 3